-How Feeling Vulnerable Affects Your Relationship
+Fear Of Rejection: How Feeling Vulnerable Affects Your Relationship

-Updated March 14, 2024by Regain Editorial Team
+Updated October 29, 2024by Regain Editorial Team

 Almost everyone finds that they feel vulnerable at some time in their lives.
 It's part of the human experience.
 Yet emotional vulnerability can bring a sense of uneasiness or discomfort.
-And many individuals find working with a therapist the easiest way to develop this trait because of the emotions it can cause.
+Many individuals find working with a therapist the easiest way to develop this trait because of the emotions it can cause.

 Sometimes you may feel unsure of yourself or even scared of what might happen.
 And it does make sense to guard yourself at times.
 However, allowing yourself to be vulnerable can also help you develop a more satisfying connection with your significant other.